angus-ai/angus-sdk-python/docs/source/index.rst

 ++++++++++++

 Once you have a ``Root`` resource, you can get a handle on a service.
-The root resource has a `̀`services`` sub-resource that is the service list.
+The root resource has a ``services`` sub-resource that is the service list.
 You can get one by using ``get_service`` method:

 .. code-block:: python